How do free ebooks fit into your book marketing plan?

 The two most important questions you can ask yourself are why am I offering my books for free and what do I want in return?

-If you can answer these questions, you can then monitor the success of your free promotions.
+If you can answer these questions, then you can then monitor the success of your free ebook promotions.

 Related reading: Free Ebooks Don’t Work Like Free Stuff Finder And Giveaways